kwangcw/Hello-world/README.md

 # Hello-world
 Hello world is my first GitHub code.
 My first change is here.
-It is from brench.
+It is from master.